Project Selection Methods for Decision Making

 Benefit Measurement Methods

 This method is useful for the projects which are based on the present value of estimated cash flow.
-In order to make a decision, cost benefit of each project can be calculated and compared with the other projects.
+In order to make a decision, the cost-benefit of each project can be calculated and compared with the other projects.

 Discounted Cash Flow

-In this method the present value of a future return is calculated by using an applicable discount rate.
-Simply it calculates the the future value of money which can not be the same as it is today.
+In this method, the present value of a future return is calculated by using an applicable discount rate.
+Simply it calculates the future value of money which can not be the same as it is today.

 Economic Model or Economic Value Added (EVA)